 Do you plan to accept tips?

-Customers sometimes tip stylists and hairdressing professionals, so there should be a way for them to do it without going to an ATM.
+Customers sometimes tip stylists and hairdressing professionals, so there should be a way for them to do so without going to an ATM.

 Are you receiving or paying a commission from your sales?